forecastorm/springboot-android-chat-server/README.md

 An instance compiled from this project is already running on aws.
 You can directly access it from the android side.

-To create your own backend, first execute the 'chat' and 'user' table
+To create your own backend, first create the 'chat' and 'user' table.

 ```sql